 GCRF-AFRICAP is a major programme to make agriculture and food production in Sub-Saharan Africa more productive, sustainable and resilient to climate change.
 Working with local organisations and governments in Malawi, South Africa, Tanzania and Zambia, we are creating an evidence base to underpin new country-specific policies in agriculture and food production.

-The Amazon Forest Inventory Network is an international collaboration to understand the dynamics of Amazon ecosystems.
+The Amazon Forest Inventory Network is a long-term, international collaboration to understand the dynamics of Amazon ecosystems.
+Since the turn of the millennium it has jointly developed a framework for systematic monitoring of the forests.
 RAINFOR works with partners across the nations of Amazonia, taking account of the modulating role of environmental variables like soil nutrition, and the need to help develop a new generation of Amazon ecologists.

 The 6th Climate Model Intercomparison Project is an important initiative by the World Climate Research Program to improve the latest generation of climate models used to predict the consequences of climate change.
 Leeds leads on several components of this work including the Radiative Forcing Model Intercomparison Project.

 This project builds on the largest multidisciplinary research effort ever undertaken in the area of African climate and environment, the African Monsoon Multidisciplinary Analysis (AMMA), to address the challenges of understanding how the monsoon will change in future decades, and how this information can be most effectively used to support climate-compatible development in the region.